headupinclouds/cmake_framework_test/README.md

 (1 failure)
 library path:  _builds/ios/Debug-iphoneos/TF.framework/TF
 ```
-This produces a flat framework layout (ignoring the FRAMEWORK_VERSION property (which is fine with me))
+This produces a flat framework layout (ignoring the FRAMEWORK_VERSION property (which is fine with me if I can get it to work)).
+It looks like this:
 ```
-tree _builds/osx/Debug/TF.framework/
+tree _builds/ios/Debug-iphoneos/TF.framework
-_builds/osx/Debug/TF.framework/
-├── Resources -> Versions/Current/Resources
-├── TF -> Versions/Current/TF
-└── Versions
-    ├── A
-    │   ├── Resources
+_builds/ios/Debug-iphoneos/TF.framework
-    │   │   └── Info.plist
+├── Info.plist
-    │   ├── TF
+├── TF
-    │   └── _CodeSignature
+└── _CodeSignature
-    │       └── CodeResources
+    └── CodeResources
-    └── Current -> A
 ```

-But when I call
+But when it reaches the link command for the ios application:
 ```
 target_link_libraries(testa TF)
 ```

-for the ios application, the link command fails, since it seems to expect the library to be in a versioned
+it fails, since it seems to expect the library to be two directories down within a versioned framework layout:
-framework layout:

 ```
 TF.framework/Versions/A/TF
 ```

-instead it looks like this
+instead the directory is here:
 ```
 TF.framework/TF
 ```